creecros/Group_assign/README.md

 * using ``assignee:GroupName`` in filter will find tasks assigned to a group by NAME of the group.
 * using ``assignee:GroupID`` in filter will find tasks assigned to a group by ID number of group.
 * using ``assignee:Username`` or ``assignee:Name`` will NOW find a task assigned to a group with that UserName or Name in the group or in Other Assignees.
+* user assigneed via a group or multiselect will now recieve notifications

 # Future enhancments
 Find bugs or missing functionality, please report it.